 Another option is to add light outside to make up what’s missing.
 The plants should then be grown normally under the sun and extra light until they start to flower again.
 This does stress your plants and will most likely add to your growing time.
 You’ll lose the 14 days reversion time plus more as the plant recovers from the stress it’s been placed under.

 If you had little buds started you’ll see weird looking single leaves growing out of them when the reversion commences.
 You can leave them or pick them off.
+DO NOT cut off the little buds that are forming.

 IMO the best way to handle premature flowering is moving the plants back indoors giving them 24 hrs of light.
 They’ll revert faster and resume growing in the vegetative cycle.
+Warning; if you bring them back out with the same light conditions after they revert, they will herm again.
+I think it’s best just to finish the grow indoors but if you’re dead set on bringing them back out after they revert you’ll have to set them up for success.

 In the future if you plan on starting your plants indoors than moving them outdoors during the veg cycle, you must run your lights only 14-15 hours per day.
 This will keep your seedlings growing indoors in he veg cycle and they won’t start to flower when you move them outside.
 If your area has more or less hours of light during the growing season then adjust your indoor timings appropriately.
+One thing you must realize: all of this is strain dependent so make sure you read about the strain you’re trying to grow.

 Visit my website at https://growingweedindoors.org/ for more tips from a grower with 38 years’ experience.